55sa/CS660/cs660-Spring2025-pa-main/docs/pa1_writeup.md

   - Compute the total size of a tuple using the tuple descriptor (`td.length()`).

 - **Capacity Calculation:**
-  - Determine the total number of bits available in the page:
+  - Determine the total number of bits available on the page:
     `page_bits = DEFAULT_PAGE_SIZE * 8`.
   - Calculate bits required per tuple:
     `bits_per_tuple = (tuple_size * 8) + 1` (the extra bit is for the header).
-  - Use integer division to compute the maximum number of tuples.

 - **Header Size Computation:**
-  - Each tuple slot is tracked using one bit.
   - The header size in bytes is given by:
     `header_size = (capacity + 7) / 8` (rounding up to ensure full bytes).